-If you’ve never heard of SIC codes before, don’t worry, our brief guide tells you all you need to know.
+If you’ve never heard of SIC codes before, don’t worry – our brief guide will explain everything you need to know.

-Yes, you need to choose a SIC code that reflects the type of economic activity your business is engaged in when you are incorporating the company at Companies House.
-You won’t be able to proceed with registering your company until you do so and in fact, your application will be rejected.
+You won’t be able to proceed with registering your company until you do so, and your application will be rejected.

 Where can I find the right SIC code?

-To find the right SIC for your limited company, check out the updated version of codes published online by the Office for National Statistics.
-There is a condensed version of the list of codes available at Companies House.
+To find the right SIC for your limited company, check out the searchable condensed list of codes published online by Companies House.
+This is based on the Office of National Statistics (ONS) data (UK SIC 2007).

-Find the right code that applies to your type of business on this list to use when you register your company and/or when you complete your annual confirmation statement.
+Find the right code that applies to your type of business on this list to use when registering your company and/or completing your confirmation statement.

 Most contractors form companies via their accountants or other intermediaries, so they are likely to undertake this on your behalf.

-That said, as a director, you are ultimately responsible for the accuracy of information submitted during the incorporation process, so it’s worth spending some time doing some background reading on the formation process, and what your responsibilities are.
+That said, as a director, you are ultimately responsible for the accuracy of information submitted during the incorporation process, so it’s worth spending some time doing some background reading on the formation process and your responsibilities.

 SIC codes and what they mean